 Selling your home may incur commission costs, marketing costs, and some seller closing costs, depending on the circumstances.
 And in addition to the down payment on your current home, don’t forget you’ll have to pre-pay insurance and taxes for the year.
 And, of course, there are closing costs as the borrower as well.

 Plug in some numbers and see where you stand.
 Estimate monthly payments, evaluate interest rates and calculate down payments with this simple tool.

 If the market is a seller’s market (as it is today), you may sell your home quickly but it could take you a while to find a new home.
 If you need to move before your new home is available (or even contracted), what will you do?
 And if the market is a buyer’s market, you could find a home quickly.
 However then you have 2 house payments while you are waiting for your home to sell.

 If you haven’t purchased a new home since 2006, recall the burst of the housing bubble and the Dodd-Frank Act that created a significantly new regulatory environment since then.
 You’ll experience more questions to be answered, more paperwork required, and a longer time in getting the loan to close than you may remember in your last purchase.

-- New regulations emerge with regularity.
-Some of the rules that may impact you even if you had a more recent home purchase include:
+New regulations emerge with regularity.
+Some of the rules that may impact you even if you had a more recent home purchase include the following:

 - New Forms: The old Good Faith Estimate you may have received as you were shopping for your loan has been replaced by the Loan Estimate.
 The old settlement statement (known as a HUD-1) has been replaced by the Closing Disclosure.

-- New Timelines: The biggest change is a requirement that the borrower receive the Closing Disclosure 3 days prior to the closing of the loan.
-This adds time to the loan process and can mean that last minute changes may require the closing date to be postponed.
+- New Timelines: The biggest change is a requirement that the borrower receive the Closing Disclosure three days prior to the closing of the loan.
+This adds time to the loan process and can mean that last-minute changes may require the closing date to be postponed.

 A Sente Loan Specialist will be happy to schedule a call to answer any questions you might have.